bahlolab/bioinfotools/Pindel/pindel.md

 - Make sure you specify the correct path to your bam files in the config file.
 - If it outputs an error like `[bam_index_load] wrong magic number`, try re-indexing the bam files.
+- It takes a looooooong time to run.
+I tried on two WGS samples (~250GB each) and it took about 3 weeks to finish chromosome 1.
+I killed it after a month or so...